Zihaoliu-98/ACEDIMEEIA/README.md

 # ACEDIMEEIA

-This repository serves as a place for documentation of Project ACDIMEEIA of OpenCI/Circular Economy challenge.
+This repository serves as a place for documentation of Project ACDIMEEIA

 Lisenced under CC4.0 and GNU3.
 For private and educational uses, please feel free to clone.